This guide is for anybody looking to learn more about how Node.js works, its pros and cons and how it can help deliver tangible business results.

 Since then, a neutral Node.js Foundation has been formed to bring developers together in one community.
 The Node.js foundation was merged with the JS Foundation in 2019, to form the OpenJS Foundation.
 The foundations help to govern the open-source, distributed development project of Node.js.

 Node.js is used by big business and small enterprises alike.
-While the likes of Amazon, Netflix, eBay, Reddit and Paypal all use it, over 43% of developers using Node.JS do so for enterprise applications.
+While the likes of Amazon, Netflix, eBay, Reddit and Paypal all use it, 43% of developers using Node.JS in 2023 do so for enterprise applications.

 Some of the most common words users associate with Node.js are: fast, simple, easy, powerful and flexible.
 Node.js is not perfect for every project, of course, but with all of this in mind it’s easy to see why it’s so popular with start-ups and globals alike.